PeteDarinzo/Capstone-1-Road-Trip-Log/README.md

    - **Functionality**
       - Create posts/upload images.
       - View budget/mileage data.
+      - View services for local and future destinations.
       - (Stretch goal) View map of route taken based on previous posts.
 Click on a location marker to view related posts.
-      - (Stretch goal) view data on future destinations.

    - **User flow**
       - The user starts on the dashboard displaying location, mileage, finance data, and to do list.
+      - The dashboard has a search area where users can input a location and type of service, and view results.
       - Create a text log to record days events, expenses, mileage, maintenance, and upload pictures.
       - View previous logs (also edit/delete).
       - (Stretch goal) View map of route taken based on previous posts.
 Click on a location marker to view related posts.